 Your content doesn’t have to be brand new for every post.
 Now that you know what others are doing, think about whether you can actually use that content to create a new piece of content.
 Or take a look at the content you’ve published previously to see if there is a way to re-use it.

 Use other people’s content:

-- FAQ post based on reoccurring questions from your consumers
+- FAQ post based on recurring questions from your consumers.

 Use your “old” content in a new way:

 - Create a “best of” post that pulls together a few of your previous posts or content.